classeur/cledit/README.md

 This library is the module powering Classeur's file editor.
 It's based on [StackEdit](https://stackedit.io)'s editor module, which is itself based on the editor implemented in [Dabblet](http://dabblet.com/).

-The main goal is to have a lightweight layer on top of a built-in contenteditable text field, providing the following features:
+The main purpose is to have a lightweight layer on top of a built-in contenteditable text field, providing the following features:

 - Syntax highlighting
 - Selection getter, setter, change listener, cursor coordinates calculation...